How old does my puppy have to be before she can come to Penzance for a stay?

 You don’t need to bring anything with you apart from your pet and a vaccination record card!

 If you chose to bring some bedding.
 Please make sure it is named and easily washable.
 We have lots of soft fleeces and the cats are very happy curled up in these.
 The cats have spacious hygienic plastic beds and it is a good idea to leave their fancy soft bed just for home.

 There is no need to bring toys as we have plenty to stimulate your cat during his/her stay.

-If you cat has allergies or some other medical issue, you might like to bring food from home – but the dry Purina food that we serve twice a day is packed with nutrition and is chicken/ salmon based.
+If you cat has allergies or some other medical issue, you might like to bring food from home – but the Blackwalk dry cat food that we serve twice a day is packed with nutrition.
 We do not offer a discount for customers who bring their own food and can talk more about this if you wish when you visit.

 Does my cat have to have vaccinations?